nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/files_deploy/files_deploy.md

     !!!note

            It is typically desirable in production environments to deploy Files with dedicated virtual networks for client and storage traffic.
-When using two networks, Files will, by design, disallow client traffic the storage network, meaning VMs assigned to the primary network will be unable to access shares.
+When using two networks, Files will, by design, disallow client traffic in the storage network, meaning VMs assigned to the primary network will be unable to access shares.

     ???info "Check here for ESXi Hypervisor information" As this is an AHV managed network, configuration of individual IPs is not necessary.
-In an ESXi environment, or using an unmanaged AHV network, you would specify the network details and available IPs as shown below.
+In an ESXi environment, or using an un-managed AHV network, you would specify the network details and available IPs as shown below.